janne808/Kocmoc-Eurorack/README.md

 # Licence

-All hardware descriptions are released under CERN Open Hardware Licence Version 2 - Strongly Reciprocal, please find the full text as part of this repo
+All hardware descriptions, board designs and schematics are released under CERN Open Hardware Licence Version 2 - Strongly Reciprocal, please find the full text as part of this repo